-- The Board receives a monthly Covid-19 update report.
+- 29 The Board receives a monthly Covid-19 update report.
 As a minimum, reports cover patient safety, capacity, infection prevention and control, staff deployment and staff safety and well-being with specific discussions on issues such as PPE, surge capacity, social distancing, population need and service access. - 30 Most of the Welsh Government guidance for quality scrutiny during the pandemic has been met through the Q&S Committee agenda.
 Regular assurance reporting in key areas, such as Putting Things Right, infection prevention and control and compliance with the Nurse Staffing Levels Act also continue alongside annual reporting and consideration of key reviews/actions.
 Where items set out in Welsh Government guidance have not been considered in detail or at Committee during the pandemic period, they have been covered either at other fora or re-scheduled on the Committee workplan.
 For example: - Detail on processes such as rapid discharge and systems to assess patient harm, risk and clinical prioritisation are reviewed at Gold command; Quality Safety Assurance Group (QASAG); and the clinical ethics and reference groups, which also oversee Royal College guidance and ethical considerations.
 Reporting to Committee on these issues has been to provide assurance that systems have been implemented.
-Future reporting will need to focus on the outcomes. - Items not featured on the Committee's agenda between April and July include mortality reviews, clinical audit, DNACPR4 and triggers for clinical harm reviews.
-These items featured on the pre-Covid-19 work programme, but some are yet to be rescheduled for Committee scrutiny. - The Committee Chair also receives additional assurances outside committee meetings by attending Gold Command twice weekly (where quality metrics are considered as part of dashboard situational reporting); meetings with the lead executives and through weekly IM briefings.
-This provides timely information on issues and risks and presents opportunity for rapid escalation if necessary. - IM scrutiny is good, demonstrating understanding of the issues with discussion covering a broad range of quality considerations, including risk/harm, access to services, and population / primary health care (particularly in the Covid-19 context).
+Future reporting will need to focus on the outcomes. - Items not featured on the Committee's agenda between April and July include mortality reviews, clinical audit, DNACPR and triggers for clinical harm reviews.
+These items featured on the pre-Covid-19 work programme, but some are yet to be rescheduled for Committee scrutiny. - 31 The Committee Chair also receives additional assurances outside committee meetings by attending Gold Command twice weekly (where quality metrics are considered as part of dashboard situational reporting); meetings with the lead executives and through weekly IM briefings.
+This provides timely information on issues and risks and presents opportunity for rapid escalation if necessary. - 32 IM scrutiny is good, demonstrating understanding of the issues with discussion covering a broad range of quality considerations, including risk/harm, access to services, and population / primary health care (particularly in the Covid-19 context).
 Whilst the Covid-19 response has had an acute hospital focus, the Committee received updates from the Mental Health-Learning Disabilities and Primary-Community Units.
-Papers are adequate, but the Committee continues to seek improvements to assurance reporting as part of the wider improvement plan following its workshop in 2019. - The management led QSAG, which reports to Q&S Committee, continued to operate, receiving Q&S reports from operational units and considering the detail of
+Papers are adequate, but the Committee continues to seek improvements to assurance reporting as part of the wider improvement plan following its workshop in 2019. - 33 The management led QSAG, which reports to Q&S Committee, continued to operate, receiving Q&S reports from operational units and considering the detail of quality safety measures and standards.
+However, not all units attended to present their reports.
+As strengthening QSAG assurance arrangements was a previous recommendation we will assess progress more fully next year.

-4 DNACPR relates to decisions about cardiopulmonary resuscitation
+DNACPR relates to decisions about cardiopulmonary resuscitation